dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    population, its wealth and its revenues.
 To these may be added the disposition of the people.
 Each of these will be spoken of as we proceed.

-   Instances are not wanting to show that a nation confiding too much on its natural strength, is less inclined to be active in its operations than one of less natural powers who is obliged to supply that deficiency by increasing its exertions.
+   Instances are not wanting to shew that a nation confiding too much on its natural strength, is less inclined to be active in its operations than one of less natural powers who is obliged to supply that deficiency by increasing its exertions.
 This has often been the case between England and France.
-The activity of England, arising from its fears, has sometimes exceeded the exertions of France, reposing on its confidence.
+The activity of England arising from its fears, has sometimes exceeded the exertions of France reposing on its confidence.

    But as this depends on the accidental disposition of a people, it will not always be the same.
 It is a matter well known to every man who has lately been in France, that a very extraordinary change is working itself in the minds of the people of that nation.
-A spirit that will render France exceedingly formidable whenever its government shall embrace the fortunate opportunity of doubling its strength by allying, if it may be so expressed (for it is difficult to express a new idea by old terms), the majesty of the sovereign with the majesty of the nation; for of all alliances, that is infinitely the strongest and the safest to be trusted to, because the interest so formed, and operating against external enemies, can never be divided.
+A spirit that will render France exceedingly formidable whenever its government shall embrace the fortunate opportunity of doubling its strength by allying, if it may be so expressed, (for it is difficult to express a new idea by old terms) the Majesty of the sovereign with the majesty of the nation; for of all alliances, that is infinitely the strongest and the safest to be trusted to, because the interest so formed, and operating against external enemies, can never be divided.

-   It may be taken as a certain rule, that a subject of any country attached to the government on the principles above mentioned, is of twice the value he was before.
+   It may be taken as a certain rule, that a subject of any country attached to the government on the principles above-mentioned, is of twice the value he was before.
 Freedom in the subject is not a diminution, as was formerly believed, of the power of government, but an increase of it.
 Yet the progress by which changes of this kind are affected, requires to be nicely attended to.

-   Were governments to offer freedom to the people, or to show an anxiety for that purpose, the offer most probably would be rejected.
-The purpose for which it was offered might be mistrusted.
+   Were governments to offer freedom to the people, or to shew an anxiety for that purpose, the offer most probably would be rejected.
+The purpose for which it was offered, might be mistrusted.
 Therefore the desire must originate with, and proceed from the mass of the people, and when the impression becomes universal, and not before, is the important moment for the most effectual consolidation of national strength and greatness that can take place.

-   While this change is working, there will appear a kind of chaos in the nation; but the creation we enjoy arose out of chaos, and our greatest blessings appear to have a confused beginning.
+   While this change is working, there will appear a kind of chaos on the nation; but the creation we enjoy arose out of chaos, and our greatest blessings appear to have a confused beginning.

-   Therefore we may take it for granted, that what has at this moment the appearance of disorder in France, is no more than one of the links in that great chain of circumstances by which nations acquire the summit of their greatness.
-The provincial assemblies already begun in France, are as full, or rather a fuller representation of the people than the Parliaments of England are.
+   Therefore, we may take it for granted, that what has at this moment the appearance of disorder in France, is no more than one of the natural links in that great chain of circumstances by which nations acquire the summit of their greatness.
+The Provincial Assemblies already begun in France, are as full, or rather a fuller representation of the people than the Parliaments of England are.

-   The French, or, as they were formerly called, the Franks (from whence came the English words frank and free), were once the freest people in Europe;
+   The French, or, as they were formerly called, the Franks, (from whence came the English words Frank and Free), were once the freest people in Europe;
    and as nations appear to have their periodical revolutions, it is very probable they will be so again.
 The change is already begun.
 The people of France, as it was before observed, are beginning to think for themselves, and the people of England resigning up the prerogative of thinking.

-   We shall now proceed to compare the present condition of England and France as to population, revenues and wealth, and show that neither is in a condition of going to war, and that war can end in nothing but loss, and, most probably, a temporary ruin to both nations.
+   We shall now proceed to compare the present condition of England and France as to population, revenues and wealth, and shew that neither is in a condition of going to war, and that war can end in nothing but loss, and, most probably, a temporary ruin to both nations.

-   To establish this point so necessary for both nations to be impressed with, a free investigation of all matters connected with it is indispensable.
-If, therefore, anything herein advanced shall be disagreeable, it must be justified on the ground that it is better to be known in order to prevent ruin, than to be concealed, when such concealment serves only to hasten the ruin on.
+   To establish this point so necessary for both nations to be impressed with, a free investigation of all matters connected with it is
+   indispensable: If, therefore, any thing herein advanced shall be disagreeable, it must be justified on the ground that it is better to be known in order to prevent ruin, than to be concealed, when such concealment serves only to hasten the ruin on.

+   OF POPULATION.

-   POPULATION.-The population of France, being upwards of twenty-four millions, is more than double that of Great Britain and Ireland; besides which France recruits more soldiers in Switzerland than England does in Scotland and Ireland.
+   The Population of France being upwards of twenty-four millions, is more than double that of Great Britain and Ireland; besides which France recruits more soldiers in Switzerland than England does in Scotland and Ireland.
 To this may likewise be added, that England and